When is 13 Reasons Why season 4 released? What’s going to happen?

 Has 13 Causes Why been cancelled?

-The upcoming fourth season of the present *will* be the final, a choice introduced concurrently the renewal.
+The upcoming fourth season of the present *will* be the final, a call introduced similtaneously the renewal.

-In a press release, Netflix insisted that it was purely a inventive determination to finish the sequence now, explaining that season 4 “will feature the core cast’s graduation from High School which will be a natural conclusion to the show.”
+In a press release, Netflix insisted that it was purely a artistic resolution to finish the sequence now, explaining that season 4 “will feature the core cast’s graduation from High School which will be a natural conclusion to the show.”

 Add Comment